needle-mirror/com.unity.dt.app-ui/Documentation~/layouts.md

 ### App UI Panel

 The [App UI Panel](xref:Unity.AppUI.UI.Panel) component is the root component of the App UI system.
-Your application should have only one App UI Panel component, and it should be the root of your UI document.

-The App UI Panel component provides a default [`ApplicationContext`](xref:Unity.AppUI.Core.ApplicationContext) object, based on the current system information, and a layering system to handle popups, notifications, and tooltips.
+At the layout level, it provides a layering system to handle popups, notifications, and tooltips.
+They will be displayed as overlays in the same [UIDocument](xref:UnityEngine.UIElements.UIDocument).

 ### Containers